 There is a time and place for fun displays with colors and patterns, but a dark room is not one of them.

-You want to make sure your lampshades are white (or as close to white) so that light can pass through them.
+You want to make sure your lampshades are white (or as close to white as possible) so that light can pass through them.

 In addition, the screen itself will give the illusion that there is more light (as will the window moldings).